augustl/gradle-warlike-plugin/README.md

 # gradle-warlike-plugin

-A local webserver with auto reloading of code, when developing WAR based web apps with Gradle.
+When using the "war" plugin to make webapps, use gradle-warlike-plugin for a local server with hot reloading of classes.

+Uses an embedded jetty set up to emulate a WAR environment.

+Uses springloaded for hot reloading of classes.

+## Running

 The plugin has one task: